chessnutech/EasyLinkSDK/README.md

 - Make a beeping sound
 - Query the version of the hardware
 - Query the battery level
-- Get game data for offline play
+- Get game recordings from internal storage

 ## Example Usage